Montgomery Woods

 Montgomery Grove

-At the heart of this exceptional reserve is a small alluvial flat that's hidden away in a remote, steep-sided valley, and that has one of the most scenic redwood groves in existance.
+At the heart of this exceptional reserve is a remarkably lush little oasis of tall redwoods hidden in a remote, steep-sided valley like a redwood Shangri-La.

-Although it wouldn't seem like people would drive all this way for only two miles of trails, the reserve is a fairly popular destination that gets a steady stream of visitors on summer weekends.
-This popularity may be partly due to the fact that, at one time, Montgomery Flat contained the tallest measured tree in the world.
-While the location of that redwood is a secret, and taller trees have since been found in Humboldt Redwoods, Montgomery Woods is still one of the most impressive redwood groves in existence today.
+Although it wouldn’t seem like people would drive all this way for only two miles of trails, the reserve is a fairly popular destination that gets maybe 3–6 cars per hour on summer weekends.
+Some visitors may be drawn here because Montgomery Flat used to have the tallest measured tree in the world; while its location within the grove is a secret, and taller trees have since been found in other parks, that distinction still gives the grove a certain cachet and is especially surprising for such a small, remote park.

-The reserve is marshy, so without mosquito repellant you'll be surrounded by an impressive clound of mosquitos the moment you stop to take a picture or admire a view.
-Poison oak is also common although it seems that park staff clear most of it from the trail.
+The reserve is sometimes marshy, so if it’s summer and you don’t have mosquito repellent, you might be surrounded by an impressive cloud of mosquitos the moment you stop to take a picture or admire a view.
+Poison oak is also common although it doesn’t usually encroach on the trail.

 The reserve is not staffed and there's no entrance fee.